 The oral presentation and discussion, and the written discussion about the used method are graded Fail/Pass.
 The work performance and project report are graded Fail/Pass/Pass with distinction and form the basis of the course grade which is set by the examiner after consultation with the supervisor and the examining teacher.
 To obtain a final grade of "Pass with distinction", a grade of "Pass with distinction" must be obtained for both the work performance and the written project report.

 Students that fail to submit compulsory assignments (reflections, peer-to-peer review, written report) by the deadlines will lose the opportunity to be graded with pass with distinction on the course.

 Attendance is compulsory for the research work, and the oral presentation and discussion.
 Peer-to-peer progress meetings are compulsory.
-After each meeting students submit a self-reflection and comment on the self-reflection from a fellow student.
+After each meeting students submit a self-reflection.
+Students give peer-to-peer feedback to fellow students on their written summary.
 The course examiner assesses if and, in that case, how absence from compulsory components can be compensated for.
 A student's study results cannot be finalised/registered until the student has participated in the compulsory components or compensated for their absence in accordance with the examiner's instructions.
 Absence from a compulsory component may mean that the student cannot compensate for absence until the next time the course is given.